Computer Aided Design Faculty

 Instruction --> Computer Aided Design

 At ACC, every employee is focused and responsible for student success.
 We promote a culture of inclusivity and innovation through individualized support, passionate employees, and a welcoming environment.
 Hands on experiences and personalized attention make learning come alive at ACC enabling our diverse community of students and staff to develop the knowledge and skills they need to reach their academic and career goals.
 Since 1965, ACC has supported a culture of achievement and has been the place of choice for people who want to Move Mountains.

-ACC seeks applicants who understand and have first-hand experience with historically marginalized populations such as people of color, LGBTQ+ community members, veterans, first generation graduates, and people with disabilities.
+ACC seeks applicants who understand and have first-hand experience working with diverse populations, which may include but are not limited to, historically marginalized populations such as people of color, LGBTQ+ community members, veterans, first generation graduates, and people with disabilities.

 The Computer Aided Design position is a full-time, 9-month faculty position that primarily supports the Interior Design and Architectural Studies Programs.
 CAD is also included in the Engineering and Robotics and Automation programs, as it is one of the highest in demand skills.
 ACC Faculty teach 15 credits each fall and spring semester.
 Faculty may have the option to teach courses during the summer semester for additional compensation.
 Courses may be taught using both traditional and non-traditional delivery methods, including face-to-face, online, computer-aided, distance learning, self-paced, and interdisciplinary.
 Faculty may need to teach at any of our campuses (Littleton, Castle Rock, and Parker) and at a variety of times (days, evenings, and some weekends).

 ACC is committed to creating a community of best practices in facilitating teaching, learning, and student success.
 As such, we seek faculty who will be engaged members of the college community through active service on committees, collaboration with colleagues, and who possess a commitment and passion to facilitating improved outcomes for students and communities the college serves.